-- 6.1 This Policy does not apply to those trading with the benefit of a Pedlars Certificate granted under the Pedlars Act 1871 & 1881; nor does it apply to roundsmen or mobile canteens which are dedicated to a work site to which the public have no access. - 6.2 This policy is not intended for those who are simply promoting services or events within the Cannock Chase area.
+This Policy does not apply to those trading with the benefit of a Pedlars Certificate granted under the Pedlars Act 1871 & 1881; nor does it apply to roundsmen or mobile canteens which are dedicated to a work site to which the public have no access.

+- This policy is not intended for those who are simply promoting services or events within the Cannock Chase area.
 Further, it will not apply to specific areas of private land known as the Cannock Shopping Centre in Market Hall Street, Cannock and the McArthur Glen West Midlands Designer Outlet in Cannock.
 The Policy will not apply to land and parks owned by Cannock Chase Council. - 6.3 Street trading consents issued to ice cream vans and similar traders will allow operators to trade throughout the Cannock Chase District.
-This will include any private land where consent holders are invited to trade at organised events etc. The Consent will not however, permit operators to trade within Council owned land or parks. - 6.4 Council owned parks and open spaces may be subject to a separate franchise agreement with the Parks and Open Spaces Department.
+This will include any private land where consent holders are invited to trade at organised events etc. No additional charge will be made.
+The Consent will not however, permit operators to trade within Council owned land or parks. - 6.4 Council owned parks and open spaces may be subject to a separate franchise agreement with the Parks and Open Spaces Department.
 Any persistent non-compliance with this policy requirement may result in the revocation or non-renewal of a street trading consent. - 6.5 Street markets will always require street trading consent from the Council's Licensing Unit.
-This will include any street market which is part of a larger fete, festival or carnival etc which are managed by a recognised or non-recognised organisations. - 6.6 Where there is no street market at events controlled by recognised organisations, individual food traders will not normally require street trading consent. - 6.7 Registered food traders e.g. fast food catering units such as ice cream vans etc trading as individuals at any event organised by a non-recognised organisation, (see Paragraph 5.1) will require street trading consent.
+This will include any street market which is part of a larger fete, festival or carnival etc which are managed by a recognised or non-recognised organisations. - Where there is no street market at events controlled by recognised organisations, individual food traders will not normally require street trading consent. - 6.7 Registered food traders e.g. fast food catering units such as ice cream vans etc trading as individuals at any event organised by a non-recognised organisation, ( see Paragraph 5.1 ) will require street trading consent.

-- 6.8 Event organisers must notify the Licensing Unit 3 months in advance of any proposed event so as to ensure referral to the Council Safety Advisory Group (SAG) where appropriate. - 6.9 Those traders who possess a street trading consent from the Council which already permits them to trade elsewhere within the Cannock Chase district, are also entitled to trade at any organised event such as fetes, festivals and carnivals etc without then need to pay an additional fee. - 6.10 Where organised events are intended to take place within Council owned parks, permission must be sought from the Council's Parks and Open Spaces Department.
+- 6.8 Event organisers must notify the Licensing Unit 3 months in advance of any proposed event so as to ensure referral to the Council Safety Advisory Group (SAG) where appropriate. - Where organised events are intended to take place within Council owned parks, permission must be sought from the Council's Parks and Open Spaces Department.
 Where the organised event is intended to take place on other Council owned land, permission must be sought from the Council's Property Services Department.
 Permission must obtained before the event takes place.
-Both can be contacted on 01543 462621. - 6.11 Individual traders who wish to trade upon Council owned parks or land will also need to seek similar permission from either the Council's Parks and Open Spaces Department or the Council's Property Services Departments. - 6.12 Organisers must ensure that their events are notified to the Staffordshire Police Force Events and Operations.
+Both can be contacted on 01543 462621. - 6.10 Individual traders who wish to trade upon Council owned parks or land will also need to seek similar permission from either the Council's Parks and Open Spaces Department or the Council's Property Services Departments. - Organisers must ensure that their events are notified to the Staffordshire Police Force Events and Operations.
 They are contactable at: events@staffordshire.police.uk